cypress-io/cypress-documentation/source/guides/guides/command-line.md

 **Options**

 Options passed to `cypress open` will automatically be applied to the project you open.
-These persist on all projects until you quit the Cypress Desktop Application.
+These persist on all projects until you quit the Cypress Test Runner.
 These options will also override values in `cypress.json`

 Option | Description
 ------ | ---------